I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 What happens over night?

-is not a disease.
-It’s a normal reaction of the body, that detects when something is wrong and reacts, so that the balance is achieved again.
-But if this repeats too often, for too much time, night after night, some real diseases will show up their ugly faces.
+Metabolic stress is not a disease.
+It’s a normal reaction of the body, that detects when something is wrong and reacts, so that balance is achieved again.
+But if this repeats too often, for too long, night after night, some real diseases will show up their ugly faces.

-No. There are even some new studies telling us that the brain is more awake during nighttime, than it is during daytime.
+No. There are even some new studies telling us that the brain is more awake during the night than it is during the day.
 We go to sleep but our brain goes to work.

-It will need lots of energy to do that.
+It will take a lot of energy to do that.

 So, what if we wake up in the night and eat a little?